Rounding Up to Perfection: Unlocking the Power of the Ceil Function

 Unleashing the Ceil Function’s Potential

-So, what does the ceil function do exactly?
-It returns a new array with the rounded-up values.
+The ceil function returns a new array with the rounded-up values.
 But that’s not all – it also preserves the data type of the input array, ensuring that the resulting values are floating-point numbers representing the rounded-up values.

 Real-World Applications: Examples to Illustrate the Ceil Function’s Capabilities